-Help the ant to find the shortest route to her food
+4. Help the ant to find the shortest route to reach food.

 - (a) Out of the four routes, which is the shortest route the ant can take? - (b) Can you think of a route shorter than these four routes?
 Draw it.